 Where do I park for the N.C.
 State Fair?
 Is parking free?
 Is there a shuttle?

-Free parking is available at the North Carolina State Fairgrounds as well as at the nearby Carter-Finley Stadium and PNC Arena (short walking distance to fair entrance).
+Free parking is available at the nearby Carter-Finley Stadium and Lenovo Center (short walking distance to fair entrance).
+Note that Lenovo Center parking will not be available on these dates: Oct.
+16, 17, and 25.

 The N.C.
-State Fair also offers free off-site parking at the corner of Edwards Mill and Reedy Creek Rds., with a free shuttle running the short trip to the fair entrance at gate 9.
+State Fair also offers free off-site parking at the corner of Edwards Mill and Reedy Creek Rds., with a free shuttle running the short trip to the fair entrance at gate 8 on Trinity Rd.
 Shuttles run continuously, beginning at 9am each day (11am on opening day, Oct.
-13).
+16).
 Address: 4501 Reedy Creek Rd., Raleigh, 27607.

 A second free park-and-ride option is located near Exit 290 off Chapel Hill Rd., with shuttles running continuously and dropping off at Gate 7.
 Address: 5766 Chapel Hill Rd., Raleigh, 27607.

-A special, temporary Amtrak train station is also in operation during the N.C.
+A temporary Amtrak train station is also in operation during the N.C.
 State Fair, stopping just outside of gate 1.
-The train arrives at the fair at 9:53am and departs at 3:11pm.
 Search for station code NSF on N.C.
 By Train to book your trip.
+Note that the Amtrak option is available on all days except for opening day (Oct.
+17).

 Is the N.C.
 State Fair accessible for visitors with disabilities?